Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

     !!! important

-        The PMT and internal private transaction are separate transactions and consequently have separate transaction receipts.
+        The PMT and internal private transaction are separate transactions and have separate transaction receipts.

 ### Sending unsigned private transactions